-My first comment on these verses is that everyone should rush out and buy their own copy of Malina's commentaries.
+My first comment on these verses is that everyone should rush out and buy their own copy of Malina and Rohrbaugh's commentary.
 (See footnote below.)
 Because there (page 359) you will find the absolutely crucial fact that in the Bible:

 "faith" primarily means personal loyalty, personal commitment, fidelity, and the solidarity that comes from such faithfulness.

 That is, the apostles are NOT asking Jesus to increase their understanding or their intellectual agreement.
 They are asking Jesus to increase their loyalty to him.
 To increase their bonding with him.